The perfect Formentera day trip from Ibiza

 5. Swim at the Caló Des Mort cove

-After the big climb to Far de la Mola, you will definitely need a refreshing swim.
-From El Pilar de la Mol, head west-south to the Migjorn Bay to reach the cove of Caló des Mort in less than 30 minutes.
-It is a very small beach, but one of the favorites in Formentera for its cozy scenery.
+After the big climb to Far de la Mola, it might be time to cool down with another refreshing swim.
+From El Pilar de la Mol, head southwest to the Migjorn Bay to reach Caló des Mort.
+The drive to the cove usually takes less than 30 min and this cozy beach is a local favorite, with a tranquil atmosphere.

-The precious cove of Caló des Mort
+The secluded cove of Caló des Mort

 6. Dinner and drinks in Es Pujols